PyShaman/F-secure-Java/README.md

 _2. Installing required dependencies_

-After cloning repository all necessarily dependencies will be downloaded.
+After cloning repository all necessary dependencies will be downloaded.

 _3. Usage_